Sunak pays tribute after death of Russian opposition leader Alexei Navalny

 Rishi Sunak has paid tribute to the “fiercest advocate for Russian democracy” after the country’s prison agency said jailed opposition leader Alexei Navalny has died.

-The UK Prime Minister said Mr Navalny, a prominent and persistent critic of Vladimir Putin, had “demonstrated incredible courage throughout his life”.
+The UK Prime Minister said the death of Mr Navalny, one of the most prominent and persistent critics of Vladimir Putin, was a “huge tragedy” for the people of Russia.

-Moscow’s federal prison service said in a statement that Mr Navalny, 47, felt unwell after a walk on Friday and lost consciousness.
+Moscow’s federal prison service said in a statement that the politician, 47, felt unwell after a walk on Friday and lost consciousness.

 An ambulance arrived to try to rehabilitate him, but he died, the agency said.